saoirse077/Wallet-VMPL/README.md

 ```

 #### 7.6 Scale-out Performance
-For this part public (Azure traces)[https://github.com/Azure/AzurePublicDataset] are used.
+For this part public [Azure traces](https://github.com/Azure/AzurePublicDataset) are used.
-The extend traces should already be part of the data prepared in the (Getting Started)[#getting-started] section.
+The extend traces should already be part of the data prepared in the [Getting Started](#getting-started) section.
 How the traces were extended can be found under [here](https://github.com/dimstav23/invitro/tree/wallet_trace_generation?tab=readme-ov-file#wallet-notes).
 The simulations can be run with the following command.
 ```bash